Children's Social Work Teams

-Welcome to Services for Children and Young People, Children's Social Work.
-We realise that contacting the service usually comes at a difficult time and often when families are experiencing problems.
+Welcome to Children’s Social Work.
+We realise that your involvement with the service can often come at a difficult time, often when families are experiencing problems.
 Our staff recognise this and offer support to children, young people and parents in the most sensitive way possible.

 Either you, or someone else on your behalf, may contact our children’s multi agency hub to ask for help with some difficulty you are having which affects your child (or children).
 Professionals in our children’s hub will listen to your problem and where possible offer immediate advice about which agency or service may be able to assist you.

 In some cases the children’s hub will decide a social worker needs to support you and will then arrange for a social worker from our children’s area teams to undertake an assessment, so that we can look at what your child needs in more detail.
 We can then decide, and agree with you, what action should be taken to help support you and your child/ren.

-Sometimes we may refer you to another more appropriate agency or service for advice and support and there is no need to carry out an assessment.
+Sometimes the children’s hub will work with you to provide more appropriate support and service and there will be no need to carry out a social work assessment.

 We are here to listen and help as much as possible.

-We are a service that is here to support children and their families where children are identified to be Children in Need.
-We always seek to offer preventative support to children and their families, in partnership with parents to promote the child's welfare and ensure parents and where necessary the wider families, are able to meet their children's needs.
+We are a service that is here to support children and their families where children are identified as requiring the support of a social worker.
+We always seek to offer preventative support to children and their families, in partnership with parents to promote the child’s welfare and ensure parents and where necessary the wider families, are able to meet their children’s needs.